-Ford's account-Double treachery in the Quincy district-New and startling developments in Nauvoo-Tyranny of Joe Smith-Revolt of a portion of his followers-The "Expositor"-It is declared "a nuisance" and "abated "-Flight of apostates-Warrants issued for Smith and other Mormons-Constables driven out of Nauvoo-Militia called for- Nauvoo fortified-Mormon war imminent-Governor Ford takes the field in person-Flight of the Prophet and Patriarch to Iowa-Their return and arrest-The Governor pledged for their safety-In his absence the jail is attacked-Death of the Smiths-Character of the Prophet- Comments.
+Ford's account-Double treachery in the Quincy district-New and startling developments in Nauvoo-Tyranny of Joe Smith-Revolt of a portion of his followers-The "Expositor"-It is declared "a nuisance" and "abated"-Flight of apostates-Warrants issued for Smith and other Mormons-Constables driven out of Nauvoo-Militia called for-Nauvoo fortified-Mormon war imminent-Governor Ford takes the field in person-Flight of the Prophet and Patriarch to Iowa-Their return and arrest-The Governor pledged for their safety-In his absence the jail is attacked-Death of the Smiths-Character of the Prophet-Comments.

-As from this point nearly everything connected with the Illinois history of the Mormons is official and political, I here take up Governor Ford's account :---
+As from this point nearly everything connected with the Illinois history of the Mormons is official and political, I here take up Governor Ford's account :--

 "It appears that the Mormons had been directed by their leaders to vote the Whig ticket in the Quincy, as well as the Hancock district.
 In the Quincy district, Judge Douglas was the Democratic candidate, and O. H. Browning the candidate of the Whigs.
-The leading Mormons at Nauvoo having never determined in favor of the Democrats until a day or two before the election, there was not sufficient time, or it was neglected, to send orders from Nauvoo into the Quincy district, to effect a change there.
+The leading Mormons at Nauvoo having never determined in favor of the Democrats until a day or two before the election. there was not sufficient time, or it was neglected, to send orders from Nauvoo into the Quincy district, to effect a change there.
 The Mormons in that district voted for Browning.
 Douglas and his friends, being afraid that I might be in his way for the United States Senate in 1846, seized hold of this circumstance to affect my party standing, and thereby gave countenance to the clamor of the Whigs, secretly whispering it about that I had not only influenced the Mormons to vote for Hoge, but for Browning also.
 This decided many of the Democrats in favor of the expulsion of the Mormons.

-"No further demand for the arrest of Joe Smith having been made by Missouri, he became emboldened by success.
+"No further demand for the arrest of Joe Smith having been made by Missouri, he became emboldened by

 The Mormons became more arrogant and overbearing.
-In the winter of 1843-4, the Common Council passed some further ordinances to protect their leaders from arrest, on demand from Missouri.
+In the winter of 1843-4, the Common Council passed some further ordinances to protect their leaders from arrests, on demand from Missouri.
 They enacted that no writ issued from any other place than Nauvoo, for the arrest of any person in it, should be executed in the city, without an approval endorsed thereon by the Mayor; that if any public officer, by virtue of any foreign writ, should attempt to make any arrest in the city, without such approval of his process, he should be subject to imprisonment for life, and that the Governor of the State should not have the power of pardoning the offender without the consent of the Mayor.
-When these ordinances were published, they created general astonishment.
-Many people began to believe in good earnest that the Mormons were about to set up a separate government for themselves in defiance of the laws of the State.
-Owners of property stolen in other counties made pursuit into Nauvoo, and were fined by the Mormon courts for daring to seek their property in the holy city.
+When these ordinances were published, they created general astonish-Many people began to believe in good earnest that the Mormons were about to set up a separate government for themselves in defiance of the laws of the Owners of property stolen in other counties made pursuit into Nauvoo, and were fined by the Mormon Courts for daring to seek their property in the holy city.
 To one such I granted a pardon.
-Several of the Mormons had been convicted of larceny, and they never failed in any instance to k b e)
+Several of the Mormons had been convicted of larceny, and they never failed in any instance to procure petitions signed by 1,500 or 2,000 of their friends for their pardon. that which made it more certain than everything else, that the Mormons contemplated a separate government, was that about this time they petitioned Congress to establish a territorial government for them in Nauvoo; as if Congress had any power to establish such a government, or any other, within the bounds of a State.